You are currently viewing Best Cloudways Alternatives to Consider in 2026 (Tested, Compared, and Ranked)

 Why People Are Searching for Cloudways Alternatives in 2026

 Cloudways was built on a smart premise: take raw cloud infrastructure from DigitalOcean, AWS, Google Cloud, Vultr, and Linode, then wrap it in a friendly dashboard so non-sysadmins can deploy applications without writing server configurations.
 That formula worked.
-The managed cloud hosting market is projected to reach $527.07 billion by 2032, according to Fortune Business Insights, and WordPress still powers 43.4% of all websites, according to W3Techs.
+The managed cloud hosting market is projected to reach $527.07 billion by 2032, according to Fortune Business Insights, and WordPress still powers around 43% of all websites, according to W3Techs.

 1. The Markup Problem